rvcas/room/README.md

     bind "Ctrl y" {
         LaunchOrFocusPlugin "file:~/.config/zellij/plugins/room.wasm" {
             floating true
+            ignore_case true
         }
     }
 }
 ```

 > You likely already have a `shared_except "locked"` section in your configs.
 Feel free to add `bind` there.

+The `ignore_case` defaults to `false` if absent.
+If set to `true`, filtering the tab names ignores
+the case of the filter string and the tab name.

 ## Contributing